Halloween in Sleepy Hollow

 Tours offered April through November.

 Take an evening lantern tour of the final resting place of author Washington Irving in the famous Sleepy Hollow Cemetery.
 Creep though the winding roads and soaring monuments that peek through the shadows of the night.
-For those of us who remember the Gothic soap opera Dark Shadows, here is your chance to enter the vampire Barnabas Collins’ crypt.
+For those of us who remember the Gothic soap opera Dark Shadows, here is your chance to enter the crypt of vampire Barnabas Collins.
 You may also visit a Revolutionary War militia captain, a notorious counterfeiter, a noted spiritualist, industrialists Andrew Carnegie and William Rockefeller, and others.
 2014 dates: April through November.
 Buy tickets online at www.sleepyhollowcemetery.org

 Philipsburg Manor, 381 North Broadway (Route 9), Sleepy Hollow, NY